About UsOur United Way.

 “We are UNITED in improving health, education and financial stability as a WAY to strengthen the Upper Ohio Valley.”

-What does your local the United Way do?
+What does your local nonprofit United Way do?

 The United Way of the Upper Ohio Valley raises money through an annual campaign comprised of special events, employee payroll deduction campaigns and corporate partnerships.
 The support from the annual campaign combines donations from community minded people and businesses that is then allocated out to nonprofit programs through our volunteer allocations panels.
 We support 40 programs in the upper Ohio Valley that tackle the toughest needs in the Ohio Valley.

-Are you looking for a place to donate money in the upper Ohio Valley, but aren’t sure where there is the biggest need?
+Are you looking for a place to donate money to charity in the upper Ohio Valley, but aren’t sure where there is the biggest need?

-We can help.
+We can help you give local.
 The United Way of the Upper Ohio Valley is the communities’ giving plan.
-Our team of committees and board members not only do the “checks and balances” to fund the programs that hit biggest needs in our community, but they also make sure that donations we receive are going the furthest they can to improve lives in this community.
+Our team of committees and board members not only do the “checks and balances” to fund the programs that hit biggest needs in our community, but they also make sure that nonprofit donations we receive are going the furthest they can to improve lives in this community.

 Our Service AreaDonating through your local United Way is the best way to reach the most people in need.